 SEMI-TRUCK ACCIDENT LAWYERS MN

-It is not surprising that the truck driver and the insurance company initially denied they were at fault.
-That’s why it is important to meet with an experienced semi truck accident lawyer early in a case like this because the investigation can be crucial to proving the case.
-Our top semi tractor trailer lawyers MN will interview witnesses and hire appropriate investigators and reconsructionists to make sure your cased is fully proved.
+It is not surprising that the truck driver and the insurance company initially denied they were at fault in the accident.
+That’s why it is important to meet with an experienced semi truck accident attorney early in a case like this because the investigation can be crucial to proving the case.
+Our top semi tractor trailer auto accident lawyers MN will interview witnesses and hire appropriate investigators and reconsructionists to make sure your cased is fully proved.

 In this case, our semi-truck auto accident attorney was able to prove the other driver caused the accident based on the facts and by citing MN law.
 Pursuant to Minnesota law, violation of a traffic regulation is prima facie evidence of negligence.
 Minn.Stat. §169.96(b).
 In this case, our MN injury car accident lawyers believed that a reasonable jury would conclude that the semi driver caused the accident by violating the following statutes: